infinitered/ignite/boilerplate/README.md

 **images**
 This is where your images will live, such as background images, logos, or any other graphics.
 You can use various formats such as PNG, JPEG, or GIF for your images.

+Another valuable built-in component within Ignite is the `AutoImage` component.
+You can find detailed usage instructions in the [docs](https://github.com/infinitered/ignite/blob/master/docs/Components-AutoImage.md).

 How to use your `icon` or `image` assets:

 ```